davetron5000/faas-is-a-what-now/markdown/contract.md

 how we write tests, we can achieve the level of confidence we'd get from an end-to-end test by keeping track of the messages and expectations of the various functions and what they do.

-You could imagine taking the above concept to the next level by having a central database of messaages, and a registry of functions that send those messages along with those that expect to receive them.
+You could imagine taking the above concept to the next level by having a central database of messages, and a registry of functions that send those messages along with those that expect to receive them.
 It would then be possible to examine this registory to see if anything broke.
 For example, if we'd made the change to `Database` above under such a sytem, we could include, as part of our CI process, a step that asks the central registory “Will this updated payload break any registered